Supreme Court case information

 Result

-Application for leave to appeal is dismissed.
-22 February 2008
+Application for leave to appeal dismissed

 Leave judgment - leave dismissed